Ashley Miller (footballer): Career

 On 31 May 2017, Miller rejoined Hythe for a nominal fee, despite being offered a new contract by Folkestone.

 On 9 December 2017, Miller made his Faversham Town debut in a 2–2 draw with Greenwich Borough after joining the Lilywhites from Hythe Town.

 He re-joined Ramsgate in the summer of 2019, having scored 13 goals for Faversham during the 2018–19 season.
+He returned to Faversham for a third spell in May 2023 following their relegation to the Southern Counties East Premier Division.

+In January 2024, Miller joined SCEFL Premier Division rivals Deal Town.